kalidindis/katana-tutorial-swift/Chapter2/README.md

 As before, we need to add `startButton` in the `ChildrenKeys` enum.

-The second part is add the layout.
+The second thing to do is adding the layout logic.
 Add these lines to the `layout` method

 ```swift
 let startButton = views[.startButton]